 Photo at left is courtesy of Stu Brandel.

 While the Thunder Bay area has much to offer climbers and hikers, the relatively sparse population of the surrounding area keeps it from being overcrowded.
 The closest major metro areas are Winnipeg, Manitoba and the Twin Cities in Minnesota, each about seven hour’s drive from the bay area.
-Since this page covers most of the climbing and hiking opportunities within an hour of Thunder Bay.
+This page covers most of the climbing and hiking opportunities within an hour of Thunder Bay.
 The Trans-Canada Highway is the core of most road trips into the area, though Highway 61 from Duluth also brings in a significant flow of traffic, especially in the summer and fall.

 Air service is available at the city of Thunder Bay (around 120,000 residents), as it is a regional center for medicine, education, commerce and transportation.
 The map on this page will give you an idea of where everything is located relative to Thunder Bay.